vlautac/trip-builder/README.md

 The unit tests are located under the `/tests`directory.
 You can execute the unit tests using the command `php bin/phpunit`

+### 6 - Security
+To access to the API endpoints, you must add the token value in the HTTP request header.
+This token will be provided by myself.

 ## API Endpoints
 ### 1 - Airline endpoints
 | Route | Method | Description |